aosabook/500lines/dagoba/chapter.md

 [program counter is like a head that moves forward or backward. it's a kind of turing machine. it reads the current entry, possibly changing it (the state), and then moves either forward or backward. very simple.]

+[ALSO:

+    NOTE: see // state note below: keeping it in the driver loop aids instrumentation & debugging (& cloning), cuts down on per-pipe garbage, and keeps the pipetype functions "pure" in the sense that they don't keep local state, are referentially transparent [ish] and don't cause effects [ish].

+    // state

+    Notice that we're keeping all the component state up at the driver loop level.
+This allows us to keep track of all the state in one place so we can easily read it and clear it.
+And it means we can keep the components as "pure" functions that take some inputs and give some output, so the driver loop doesn't need to instantiate them or indeed know anything about them.
+It's tidier too, because everything we need for re-running the query is contained in pc, program and state.

+    So why the scare quotes around pure?
+Because we're mutating the state argument inside the function.
+We usually try to avoid mutation to curb spooky action at a distance, but in this case we're taking advantage of JS's mutable variables.
+This state variable is only changed within the component itself, so if we're careful to respect this within any state-peeking features we add later, then hopefully we can avoid having this bite us.
+The advantages are that we can simplify our return value and cut down on garbage created in the components.

+]

 Ah, much better!
 Now we see where it all fits in.
 That makes perfect sense!

 Let's move on to something very intriguing: the pipetypes.